CodeScop/Oge-Mai-Field-Guide/allresources.md

   - DESERT
     - 3PC Battles: Bruja (900 words for 1-2), Czanus (700 words for 0-1), Yasri (1250 words for 1)
     - Gansu Battles: Pipit (900 words for 0-1, usually 1 with enough Luck), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 2), Wetu (1100 words for 1), Arenica (1350 words, 1 Steel Dagger for 1)
+    - DigS Battles: Shepherd (1000 words for 1-2)
+    - ShrineCar Battles: Thapiolo (1100 words for 1-2)
+    - ShrineCO Battles: Roaki (500 words for 1)
     - Shrine GO Battles: Wavi Ooze (330 words for 0-1)
     - ShrineMar Battles: Zosimas (575 words for 0-1), Zosimaga (600 words for 0-1), Balatros (700 words for 0-1), Balatras (785 words for 0-1), Osemar (1000 words for 1)
     - ShrineBird Battles: Noasis (1500 words for 1)